GoogleChrome/web.dev/src/site/content/en/blog/codelab-stories-component/index.md

 then JavaScript.

-Check out my blog post [Building a Stories component on the web](/building-a-stories-component) to learn about the tradeoffs I had to make while building this component.
+Check out my blog post [Building a Stories component on the web](/building-a-stories-component) to learn about the progressive enhancements made while building this component.

 {% YouTube '5_sfnQDr1-o' %}